How it works

 The YTsaurus architecture has three layers.

 We have a distributed file system and metainformation tree that stores files, documents, static and dynamic tables, and metadata.
 It supports transactions and manages data chunks.
-In addition to storage Cypress can serve as a coordination service.
-Fault tolerance is driven by our own consensus algorithm (RSM) similar to RAFT.

 Dynamic tables

 Dynamic tables are built on top of the file system as a key-value store.
-They support: distributed ACID transactions within or across tables, automatic data caching in memory for low read latency, TTL data retention rules, isolation between projects on different cluster nodes, replication between clusters
+They support: distributed ACID transactions within or across tables, automatic data caching in memory for low read latency, TTL data retention rules, isolation between projects on different cluster nodes, replication between clusters.

 Data processing: Scheduler